 Nobody wants to see their baby have to go through surgery at all, let alone at such a young age.
-Afterward, I hated seeing Ethan hooked up to all different machines.
+Afterward, I hated seeing my little man hooked up to all different machines.
 It made cuddling him and feeding him very difficult.
 And that’s all I wanted to do.
-But just remember, it is only one day out of many beautiful days you will spend with your baby.
-It will be over before you know it and your amazingly strong baby is one step closer on his/her clubfoot journey!
+But just remember, it’s only one day out of many beautiful days you will spend with your baby.
+It’ll be over before you know it and your amazingly strong baby is one step closer on his/her clubfoot journey!

 How much does having a clubfoot baby cost?

 question because it depends on your insurance coverage.
 What I can do for you

 is break down the medical expenses.
 You can be guaranteed though that you WILL